comodopines/practice-git/how-to-questions.md

 #Ensure you have merge with latest code in master using fast-forward only
 $ git merge feature-1 --ff-only

+#Ensure remote repo has the same code
+$ git push
 ```
 </p>
 </details>